-Amyotrophic lateral sclerosis, or ALS, is a nervous system disease that weakens muscles and impacts physical function.
-There are believed to be fewer than 20,000 Americans living with the disease at any given time.
+Amyotrophic lateral sclerosis -- commonly known as ALS -- is a nervous system disease that weakens muscles and impacts physical function.
+There are believed to be fewer than 20,000 Americans living with the disease at any given time, according to The ALS Association.
 Muscles atrophy as they lose nourishment, and there is no cure to halt or reverse the disease's effects.

 Starting in the 1938 season, the 35-year-old first baseman began experiencing unexplained tiredness.
 Still, Gehrig played the entire year despite his numbers dropping off.
 During spring training in 1939, the effects continued, as Gehrig began stumbling while running, and failed to hit a home run the entire spring.

 On May 2, 1939, the day after his 2,130th straight game, Gehrig replaced himself in the starting lineup "for the good of the team."
 Gehrig flew alone to visit the Mayo Clinic in Rochester, Minnesota.
 There, Gehrig received his diagnosis of ALS.

 Gehrig would never play professional baseball again.